kevin-flaherty/Wesleyan_cluster/README.md

 **turb_co21.parallel**: An example script for submitting a parallel job for the miniconda2 version of python, which uses a different version of mpi

 **turb_co21_blcr**: An example script for submitting a job that takes advantage of the checkpointing capabilities available on the cluster.

+**mpi_run_models_co21.py**: An example python script that would be called by the submission script.
+This illustrates setting up a parallel job through EMCEE.

+**test.py**: An example python script that would be called by the submission script.
+This is for a simple serial job that does one function call within python.